kach/nearley/README.md

 prints out the output if successful, and also gives you the complete parse table used by the algorithm.
 This is very helpful when you're testing a new parser.

-This was previously called `bin/nearleythere.js` and written by Robin.

 ## The Unparser